 The Nepal is surrounded by two big stone that is China in the north and India in the south.
 The map of Nepal consists the area of one lakhs forty-seven thousand and one hundred eighty-one square kilometer.

-50 Hidden Facts, Information & Truth About Map of Nepal
+50 Hidden Facts, Information & Truth About Nepal Map

 1. If we give the lights on the past events the area of Nepal were too large before the Sugauli treaty.
 The area of Nepal has become small after the Sugauli treaty.
 The history of Nepal really starts from the Sugauli treaty in 1872.